 The program originated in January 2000 pursuant to a State of Wisconsin Building Commission program resolution adopted on January 19, 2000, amended and restated on May 2, 2000, and further amended on July 30, 2003.
 The purpose of the program is to provide financing for the payment of claims under the State of Wisconsin Petroleum Environmental Cleanup Fund Award (PECFA) program, which is accounted for in the Petroleum Inspection Fund.
-The Building Commission may from time to time adopt supplemental resolutions authorizing the issuance of revenue refunding obligations and, subject to legislative authorization, additional revenue obligations.
+The Building Commission may, from time to time, adopt supplemental resolutions authorizing the issuance of revenue refunding obligations and, subject to legislative authorization, additional revenue obligations for the purpose for which the program was created.

-The Wisconsin Department of Safety and Professional Services was created as part of the 2011-13 Biennial Budget Act (2011 Wisconsin Act 32) and, effective July 1, 2011, administers the PECFA program.
-In addition, effective July 1, 2011, the Department of Safety and Professional Services and the Department of Administration jointly administer the Petroleum Inspection Fee Revenue Obligations Program.
-The Wisconsin Department of Commerce, which was abolished as part of the 2011-13 Biennial Budget Act, was involved in the administration of the Petroleum Inspection Fee Revenue Obligations Program and PECFA program during FY 2010-11.
+The Wisconsin Department of Safety and Professional Services was created as part of the 2011-13 Biennial Budget Act (2011 Wisconsin Act 32) and administered the PECFA program effective July 1, 2011.
+In addition, effective July 1, 2011, the Department of Safety and Professional Services and the Department of Administration jointly administered the Petroleum Inspection Fee Revenue Obligations Program.
+The Wisconsin Department of Commerce, which was abolished as part of the 2011-13 Biennial Budget Act, was involved in the administration of the Petroleum Inspection Fee Revenue Obligations Program and PECFA program prior to FY 2011-12.
+The 2013-15 Biennial Budget Act (2013 Wisconsin Act 20) transferred the Department of Safety and Professional Services' responsibilities for the Petroleum Inspection Fee Revenue Obligations Program and the PECFA program to the Department of Natural Resources effective July 1, 2013.